exakat/exakat/docs/Rules.rst

    $array = range('a', 'z');

-   // Slow way to build the array
+   // Fast way to build the array
    $b = array_fill_key($a, 0);

    // Slow way to build the array